BOK Base Rate in Korea

 10-Year Bond Yield (%, eop) | 1.71 | 2.25 | 3.73 | 3.18 | 2.86 |

-Bank to ease its stance further ahead: Monetary policy forward guidance remained broadly accommodative, with board members open to a further cut in the next three months.
-Still, in a subsequent statement, Governor Rhee Chang-yong hinted that it is unlikely that the base rate fall under 2.00% through 2026.
-Accordingly, our Consensus is for 25–75 basis points of further cuts by December, with a majority of panelists expecting a quarter-point reduction in Q3 amid mounting trade headwinds and sluggish economic growth.
-That said, our panelists indicate the pace and magnitude of future rate cuts will depend on incoming economic data and the need to balance GDP growth forecasts with financial stability and inflation risks.
-The Bank will reconvene on 10 July.
+Easing cycle likely to resume in Q3: Monetary policy forward guidance remained broadly accommodative, with four out of six board members open to a further cut in the next three months.
+Still, in a subsequent statement, Governor Rhee Chang-yong hinted that the BOK will wait until August to see how U.S. tariff policies and domestic fiscal policy affect GDP growth before adjusting the current monetary policy stance.
+Accordingly, our panel expects rate cuts ranging from 25 to 75 basis points by the end of 2025, with a majority of our panelists expecting a quarter-point reduction in Q3 amid higher trade frictions and sluggish economic growth.
+That said, the pace and scale of future rate cuts will likely depend on incoming economic data and the need to balance economic forecasts with financial stability and inflation risks.
+The Bank will reconvene on 28 August.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Korean interest rate projections.